-This leads onto the question of valuation.
-The weighted average free cash flow ('FCF') yield (the free cash flow generated by the companies divided by their market value) of the portfolio at the outset of the year was 4.0% and ended it at 3.4%, so they became more highly rated.
+Turning to the third step of our strategy, the weighted average free cash flow ('FCF') yield (the free cash flow generated by the companies divided by their market value) of the portfolio at the outset of the year was 3.9% and ended it at 3.3%, so they became more highly rated.
 Whilst this is a good thing from the viewpoint of the performance of their shares and the Fund, it makes us nervous as changes in valuation are finite and reversible, although it is hard to see the most likely source of such a reversal - a rise in interest rates - in the near future.

 The year-end median FCF yield on the S&P 500 was 4.2%.
 The year-end median FCF yield on the FTSE 100 was 5.5%.
-More of our stocks are in the former index than the latter and I will not repeat the explanation which I gave in my 2017 annual letter on why I think the FTSE 100 is not an appropriate benchmark or investment proxy for our investors to use.
-Our portfolio consists of companies that are fundamentally a lot better than the average of those in either index and are valued more highly than the average FTSE 100 company and a bit higher than the average S&P 500 company but with significantly higher quality.
+Our portfolio consists of companies that are valued more highly than the average FTSE 100 company and a bit higher than the average S&P 500 company but with significantly higher quality.
 It is wise to bear in mind that despite the rather sloppy shorthand used by many commentators, highly rated does not equate to expensive any more than lowly rated equates to cheap.

-Turning to the third leg of our strategy, which we succinctly describe as 'Do nothing', minimising portfolio turnover remains one of our objectives and this was again achieved with a negative portfolio turnover during the period.
-It is perhaps more helpful to know that we spent a total of just 0.005% (half a basis point or one two hundredth of one percent) of the Fund's average value over the year on voluntary dealing (which excludes dealing costs associated with fund subscriptions and redemptions as these are involuntary).
-We have held ten of our portfolio companies since inception in 2010.
+Turning to the fourth leg of our strategy, which we succinctly describe as 'Do nothing', minimising portfolio turnover remains one of our objectives and this was again achieved with a negative portfolio turnover during the period.
+It is perhaps more helpful to know that we spent a total of just 0.01% (half a basis point or one two hundredth of one percent) of the Fund's average value over the year on voluntary dealing (which excludes dealing costs associated with fund subscriptions and redemptions as these are involuntary).

 Why is this important?
 It helps to minimise costs and minimising the costs of investment is a vital contribution to achieving a satisfactory outcome as an investor.
 Too often investors, commentators and advisers focus on, or in some cases obsess about, the Annual Management Charge ('AMC') or the Ongoing Charges Figure ('OCF'), which includes some costs over and above the AMC, which are charged to the Fund.
-The OCF for 2019 for the T Class Accumulation shares was 1.05%.
+The OCF for 2019 for the I Class Accumulation shares was 1.05%.
 The trouble is that the OCF does not include an important element of costs - the costs of dealing.
 When a fund manager deals by buying or selling, the fund typically incurs the cost of commission paid to a broker, the bid-offer spread on the stocks dealt in and, in some cases, transaction taxes such as stamp duty in the UK.
 This can add significantly to the costs of a fund, yet it is not included in the OCF.

 We provide our own version of this total cost including dealing costs, which we have termed the Total Cost of Investment ('TCI').
-For the T Class Accumulation shares in 2019 this amounted to a TCI of 1.06%, including all costs of dealing for flows into and out of the Fund, not just our voluntary dealing.
-The table below shows the TCI of the 15 largest equity and total return funds in the UK and how their TCI differs from their OCF:
+For the I Class Accumulation shares in 2019 this amounted to a TCI of 1.09%, including all costs of dealing for flows into and out of the Fund, not just our voluntary dealing.
+The table below shows the TCI of the 14 largest equity and total return funds in the UK compared with FSEF and how their TCI differs from their OCF: